Hyperbolic models of transitive topologically Anosov flows in dimension three: Birkhoff sections and orbital equivalence classes.

 Concerning the tameness condition defined at the beginning, general (local) Birkhoff sections need not to be tame.
-It is possible to construct smoothly embedded local Birkhoff sections in a neighbourhood of a periodic orbit $\gamma$ that intersect $\Wsloc(\gamma)$ or $\Wuloc(\gamma)$ in a very narrow way, for example, along an infinite curve accumulating over an interval $I\subset\gamma$ non reduced to a singleton.
-Nevertheless, the previous proposition can be used to modify any given Birkhoff section in a neighbourhood of the boundary components and obtain a tame one.
-(Observe that tameness is not demanded in the hypothesis of proposition \ref{BG3.7}.)
+It is possible to construct smoothly embedded local Birkhoff sections in a neighborhood of a periodic orbit $\gamma$ that intersect $\Wsloc(\gamma)$ or $\Wuloc(\gamma)$ in a very narrow way, for example, along an infinite curve accumulating over an interval $I\subset\gamma$ not reduced to a singleton.
+Nevertheless, the previous proposition can be used to modify any given Birkhoff section in a neighborhood of the boundary components and obtain a tame one.
+(Observe that tameness is not demanded in the hypothesis of Proposition \ref{BG3.7}.)
+We get the following corollary: